ethansam911/hetio-net-model/README.md

 ### Setup

 ### How to run - (Windows Subsystem for Linux )
+#### Disclaimer - these steps have been tested on Windows Subsystem for Linux

 - start the MongoDB service:
     - `sudo systemctl enable mongodb.service`